hackclub/hackclub/workshops/Flask_quote_generator/README.md

 ### Alright lets do it!

-We begin by making a few imports in `main.py`:
+We begin by making a few imports in `main.py`.
+Under the first two lines you wrote, add:

 ```python
 from flask import Flask,render_template